Podcasts . . . Radio ga ga?

 Big game fish on a fly

-But for a reality check, a 4-foot northern pike (Esox lucius) can be landed in a few minutes with a decent reel and any well constructed 8- or 9-weight made of glass or carbon fiber.
-And a ten or better for an over 80-pound king (Oncorhynchus tshawytscha) – if one still exists and sorry Mr. Expert, toothy doesn’t qualify as big game.
+But for a reality check, can a 4-foot northern pike (Esox lucius) be landed in a few minutes with a decent reel and any well-constructed 7-weight made of glass or carbon fiber.
+And a ten or better for an over 80-pound king (Oncorhynchus tshawytscha) – if one still exists, sorry, Mr. Expert, toothy doesn’t qualify as big game..

 Only on a fly rod using an artificial lure (fly)